openmpf/openmpf-components/cpp/OcvDnnDetection/README.md

 The OpenCV DNN classification component comes with two trained Caffe models and one TensorFlow model, all of which are available when the component is registered with the Workflow Manager:

-* The BAIR GoogLeNet model, bvlc_googlenet, from the BAIR model zoo [(http://caffe.berkeleyvision.org/model_zoo.html)](http://caffe.berkeleyvision.org/model_zoo.html), which was trained on the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) 2012 dataset.
+* The BAIR GoogLeNet model, `bvlc_googlenet`, from the BAIR model zoo ([http://caffe.berkeleyvision.org/model_zoo.html](http://caffe.berkeleyvision.org/model_zoo.html)), which was trained on the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) 2012 dataset.
-* The Yahoo Not Suitable/Safe for Work (yahoo_nsfw) model from [https://github.com/yahoo/open_nsfw](https://github.com/yahoo/open_nsfw).
+* The Yahoo Not Suitable/Safe for Work model, `yahoo_nsfw`, from [https://github.com/yahoo/open_nsfw](https://github.com/yahoo/open_nsfw).
-* A model trained in-house for vehicle color estimation, vehicle_color.
+* A model trained in-house for vehicle color estimation, `vehicle_color`.
+This is a variant of ResNet-18 ([https://arxiv.org/abs/1512.03385](https://arxiv.org/abs/1512.03385)), with narrower layers and no activation function between blocks.
+Specifics of the architecture can be seen in `plugin-files/models/vehicle_color.pbtxt`.

 # Adding a new model